Can you think of anything better than having dessert for breakfast?

 - Gluten-free Option: Substitute your favorite gluten-free flour (whole grain or blend) in place of the whole wheat

-- Dairy-free Option: substitute coconut oil for butter
+- Dairy-free Option: substitute coconut oil for butter (or try clarified butter)

 - Resist the temptation to slice apples thinly, instead of in chunks.
 This method results in bars that are very hard to cut into squares… although they’re just as delicious!